 Our ethos is centred around a model of inclusion, equality, healthy relationships, hope and perseverance.
 It is a statement of who we are and therefore the lens through which we assess all that we do.
 Our ethos permeates every aspect of our work and each Academy community.

 We are committed to raising the standard of education for every single young person we serve whilst closing the gap for disadvantaged students.
-50% of the students we serve come from disadvantaged backgrounds, but we believe there should be no barriers to exceptional education.
+Approximately 50% of the students we serve come from disadvantaged backgrounds, but we believe there should be no barriers to exceptional education.

 We passionately embrace learning and are committed to every child and young person within our care.
 We are determined they reach their full potential, and get the best start developing holistically across every area of their lives.
 Our Academies are part of local neighbourhoods and we hold an expansive vision of the role that education should play in strong, vibrant and proud communities.